NaDasai/OciTest/README.md

 Hello example

 impl Hello {
+	// Instantiate to be a component.
         pub fn instantiate_hello() -> ComponentAddress {
+            // Bucket to hold tokens.
             let my_bucket: Bucket = ResourceBuilder::new_fungible()
                 .metadata("name", "HelloToken")
                 .metadata("symbol", "HT")
                 .initial_supply(1000);

+// Create vault and put Bucket inside.
+Can't not use a Bucket later in code!

             Self {
                 sample_vault: Vault::with_bucket(my_bucket)